gordonhgraham/movie-app/README.md

 1. Find Genymotion’s copy of adb.
 On macOS for example, this is normally `/Applications/Genymotion.app/Contents/MacOS/tools/`.
 2. Add the Genymotion tools directory to your path (instructions for [Mac](http://osxdaily.com/2014/08/14/add-new-path-to-path-command-line/), [Linux](http://www.computerhope.com/issues/ch001647.htm), and [Windows](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/)).
 3. Make sure that you can run adb from your terminal.

+## Available Scripts Eject

+After checking out the Eject branch you can build the react native project and run it on your devices.
+See the [React Native Documentation](https://facebook.github.io/react-native/docs/running-on-device.html) for more details.

+`react-native run-ios`
+Attempt to open iOS Simulator then run app if you are on mac and have a simulator installed.

+`react-native run-android`
+Attempt to run on Android simulator if you have one running.

 ## Configuring Packager IP Address